So much data, but where’s the insight?

-You can’t possibly read all of your customers’ survey responses, Qualtrics Text iQ™ utilises LDA to ensure you don’t have to.
+You can’t possibly read all of your customers’ survey responses, Qualtrics Text iQ™ utilizes LDA to ensure you don’t have to.

 Discover how by signing up for a free demo.

-Topic modelling enables you to look through multiple topics and organise, understand and summarise them at scale.
+Topic modeling enables you to look through multiple topics and organize, understand and summarize them at scale.
 You can quickly and easily discover hidden topical patterns that are present across the data, and then use that insight to make data-driven decisions.

 Here’s what it can do for you:

 Rather than sift through a large database of information — from social media posts to customer service emails — you can automate the text mining process using topic modeling algorithms.
 It’s fast, accurate and scalable, meaning you can evaluate as much data as you want.

 By combining topic modeling with other types of NLP, such as sentiment analysis, you can close gaps across your touchpoints to get a complete picture of the user experience.
 More importantly, because the whole process is automated, you can turn insight into action whenever, wherever.

 As you can extract meaning from your data at scale, you can understand interactions across every touchpoint, from surveys to customer feedback, and use that insight to create better experiences.